esp32-interrupciones-hardware

 }

-If at any point you want to disable the interrupt, you can use the detachInterrupt() function.
-This function takes the GPIO pin number where the interrupt was configured as an argument.
+If at any point you wish to deactivate the interrupt, you can use the detachInterrupt() function.
+This function takes as an argument the GPIO pin number where the interrupt was configured.

 detachInterrupt(digitalPinToInterrupt(interruptPin)); // Disable the interrupt